curl/curl/docs/DEPRECATE.md

 as soon as possible and explain to us why this is a problem for you and how your use case cannot be satisfied properly using a workaround.

-## NSS

-We remove support for building curl with the NSS TLS library in August 2023.

-- There are few users left who use curl+NSS
-- NSS has few users outside of curl as well (primarily Firefox)
-- NSS is harder than ever to find documentation for
-- NSS was always "best" used with Red Hat Linux when they provided additional features on top of the regular NSS that is not shipped by the vanilla library

-Starting in 7.82.0, building curl to use NSS configure requires the additional flag `--with-nss-deprecated` in an attempt to highlight these plans.

 ## gskit

 We remove support for building curl with the gskit TLS library in August 2023.